-As of March 31, 2021, we served over 1,000 customers, including several of the world's leading brands across multiple industries, including financial services, high technology, healthcare, education, public sector, media and telecommunications.
+As of December 31, 2020, we served approximately 1,000 customers, including several of the world's leading brands across multiple industries, including financial services, high technology, healthcare, education, public sector, media and telecommunications.
 We serve 25 of the US Fortune 100, and more than 50% of U.S. R1 educational institutions, including seven of the eight Ivy League schools.
 Additionally, our solutions power 15 major global TV initiatives.

-Our customers are global, spanning 47 countries, and during the year ended December 31, 2020, our technology reached end users in over 150 countries.
-For the year ended December 31, 2020 and the three months ended March 31, 2021, approximately 61% and 63% of our revenue was generated from customers in the Americas, 31% (in each such period) from customers in EMEA and 8% and 6% from customers in APAC, respectively.
+Our customers are global, spanning 48 countries, and during the year ended December 31, 2020, our technology reached end users in over 150 countries.
+For the year ended December 31, 2020, approximately 61% of our revenue was generated from customers in the Americas, 31% from customers in EMEA and 8% from customers in APAC.
 We have sold our products to customers of all sizes, selling to large global enterprises as well as more recently to SMBs.